Cyclokitty/100DaysOfCode2/log.md

 I need to order or go buy some more supplies.
 Definitely solder and a brass sponge.
 I'm also thinking of getting a bag of little plastic gears.
 I can make a smaller, tighter walking robot.
 Preferably not out of cardboard.
 Geez, all that cutting and gluing.

 Skipped C++ today.
 I did some reading but I ran out of time.
 Doubling the C++ tomorrow!

+#Day 34: June 28, 2017

+Worked some more on an advanced fcc algo: [change in cash drawer](https://github.com/Cyclokitty/fccAlgos/blob/master/advancedAlgos/checkCashRegister.js).